Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Relation to Non-Malleable Two-Source Extractors

 is $\Omega(|V|)$-robustly self-ordered, where $V=V_0\cup V_1\cup V_2$.
-Furthermore, each vertex in this graph has degree at least $0.3\cdot|V|$ and at most $0.9\cdot|V|$. \ET Using the foregoing ingredients (including the non-malleable extractor of~\cite[Thm.~1]{CGL}), Theorem~\ref{dense:ithm} follows (see also Remark~\ref{dense:rso:all-n's:rem}).
-Looking at \eqref{nmE2RSO-tri:eq}, note that the first set of edges corresponds to a bipartite graph between $V_1$ and $V_0$ that is determined by $\nmE$, the second set corresponds the bipartite graphs between $V_\sigma$ (for $\sigma\in\bitset$) and $V_2$ that are determined by $B$, and the other two sets correspond to cliques on $V_1$ and on $V_2$. \ifnum\newfigs=1 (See Figure~\ref{nmE2RSO-tri:fig}.) \fi
+Furthermore, each vertex in this graph has degree at least $0.3\cdot|V|$ and at most $0.9\cdot|V|$.
+Moreover, the claim holds even if the non-malleability condition {\rm(i.e., \eqref{nm-extractor:eq})} holds only for permutations $f$ and $g$ that have no fixed-points. \ET Using the foregoing ingredients (including the non-malleable extractor of~\cite[Thm.~1]{CGL}), Theorem~\ref{dense:ithm} follows (see also Remark~\ref{dense:rso:all-n's:rem}).
+Looking at \eqref{nmE2RSO-tri:eq}, note that the first set of edges corresponds to a bipartite graph between $V_1$ and $V_0$ that is determined by $\nmE$, the second set corresponds the bipartite graphs between $V_\sigma$ (for $\sigma\in\bitset$) and $V_2$ that are determined by $B$, and the other two sets correspond to cliques on $V_1$ and on $V_2$ (see Figure~\ref{nmE2RSO-tri:fig}).

 \ifnum\newfigs=1

 \fi